-A typical PPA agreement might run 20-30 years and may include a variety of purchase and renewal options.
-A Pre-paid PPA (PPPA) with a large percentage of the PPA payments provided at the beginning of the agreement is another variation of this funding method.
+A typical PPA agreement might run 20 to 30 years and may include a variety of purchase and renewal options.
+A pre-paid PPA (PPPA), with a large percentage of the PPA payments provided at the beginning of the agreement, is another variation of this funding method.

 What are the pros and cons of solar PPAs?

 There are both benefits and drawbacks to solar PPAs.
 Weigh the pros and cons against your organization’s priorities before deciding if a solar PPA is right for you.

 - $0 capital investment: There’s usually no upfront cost involved in entering into a solar PPA.